nating/i-see-text-regions/assignment-1/README.md

 ## Overview of the Solution

-The steps involved in the program are:
-* Read in image
+To find the regions of text within an image, the program:
-* Perform Mean Shift Segmentation on the image
+* Performs Mean Shift Segmentation on the image, flood filling each segment
-* Convert the image to Grayscale
+* Converts the image to Grayscale
-* Convert the grayscale image to a binary one with OTSU thresholding
+* Converts the grayscale image to a binary one with OTSU thresholding
-* Do connected components components analysis on the image
+* Does connected components components analysis on the image to find the different components
-* For every component in the image of a certain size, I find the average color of the component in the original image *

-#################### NOTES FOR MAKING SOLUTION BETTER

-* Text regions must be of a certain height and width in terms of pixels for them to count (gets rid of top of notice 2, top of notice 5)

-## What to implement

-components = getComponents(img);

-linesOfText = findLinesOfText(img,components); //Checks which components 'couldBeLetters' with each other horizontally.

-textRegions = joinLinesOfText(img,linesOfText); //Checks if characters within lines of text 'couldBeLetters' (using height) with other lines of text, and if so, joins them.

-'linesOfText' should be a vector<vector<SegmentRect>> which is a list of lists of characters ( a list of lines of text )
+* Groups together components that make up lines of text
+* Groups together lines of text that make up text regions